 Thanks to SCIEX fellowships 50 Lithuanian doctoral students and post-doctoral researchers have taken part in a fixed-term research residency at the Swiss universities of Lausanne, Geneva, Fribourg and Lucerne, and at the Swiss Federal Laboratories for Materials Science and Technology (EMPA).
 Lithuanian and Swiss higher education institutions also implemented 11 bilateral research projects and 9 institutional partnership projects together.

 Mother and child healthcare

-The project builds on the successful cooperation in the 1990s between Switzerland and Lithuania in the field of mother and child care and helps reduce differences in the quality of medical care provided in the towns and rural areas.
-The provision of support to the Lithuanian healthcare system has resulted in a dramatic reduction in child mortality, which is now comparable with Switzerland’s.
-All 27 hospitals have been equipped with modern machines (ultrasound devices, display units, incubators, etc.) to monitor the progress of newborns.
+The project builds on the successful cooperation in the 1990s between Switzerland and Lithuania in the field of mother and child care and helps reduce differences in the quality of medical care provided in urban and rural areas.
+Swiss support for the Lithuanian health system has resulted in a marked reduction in infant mortality, which is now comparable to Switzerland's.
+All 27 hospitals have been equipped with modern equipment to monitor the condition of newborns (ultrasound devices and monitors, incubators, etc.).
 Three hospitals have also been equipped with special vehicles to transport premature babies.
-Over 2,300 nursing staff members have been trained in how to use the new machines.
+Over 2,300 nurses have been trained in how to use the new equipment.

 24 hospitals have increased their energy efficiency and use of renewable energies.
 Depending on needs, each building was equipped with new windows, roofs, wall insulation, energy-efficient lighting and heating systems, improved hot water and electricity supplies, modern ventilation systems, solar panels and heat pumps.
 These investments have reduced the hospital's annual maintenance costs by EUR 45,000, improved the indoor temperature for mothers and babies, and reduced annual CO2 emissions by 10,000 tonnes.